Skip to content

 ** The conviction that life is meaningful.

 These three qualities comprise what scientists call “Sense of Coherence” (SOC), and there are written tests that measure how strong adults are in SOC.
-The first research review ever published on the relationship between SOC and lifespan appears in the July-August issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+The first research review ever published on the relationship between SOC and lifespan appears in the July-August issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.
 The review included eight studies with 48,138 participants from Europe and Israel, followed from eight to 29-l/2 years, depending on the study.

 Adults in the lowest one-third for SOC had about a 20 percent higher risk of dying than those in the top one-third, who had strong SOC.
 That’s a significant difference.
 It’s about the same advantage in longer life gained by people who are normal weight compared to overweight adults, and by non-smokers compared to light smokers, says lead study author Ilkka Piiroinen, MSc, a PhD candidate in Epidemiology at the University of Eastern Finland.
 The eight studies controlled for varied main risk factors known to affect mortality, he adds.